 Because of their righteousness, their prayers have great power with God.
 We know that God’s hears our prayers; how much more so would He hear the prayers of His Holy Ones!
 It would be foolish of us to cast the Saints and their loving prayers aside.

-Many Protestants claim that prayer to the Saints, particularly to the Virgin Mary, is heresy.
-However, there is no outcry about prayer to the Saints being heretical at any time in the history of the early Church.
-Because such a practice was part of Holy Tradition, long-established and a normative part of the spiritual lives of the early Christians.
-In fact, as early as AD 107-116, after the martyrdom of Ignatius of Antioch, we find mention in writing of Christians who witnessed the Saint praying for them in a vision.
+Many Protestants claim that prayer to the Saints is heresy.
+But we do not see any outcry about this in the history of the Church until the Protestant Reformation.
+That is because prayer to the Saints was part of Holy Tradition, long-established and a normative part of the spiritual lives of early Christians.
+In fact, as early as AD 107-116, after the martyrdom of Ignatius of Antioch, we find mention in writing of Christians who saw the Saint praying for them in a vision.
 And the oldest surviving prayer to the Theotokos, “Beneath Thy Protection”, dates back to AD 250.

-In addition to the historical evidence, the Bible itself provides ample proof for the practice of intercessory prayer of the Saints.
-On the basis of the intercession by Christ, who is present at the right hand of God (Romans 8:34; Hebrews 7:25), by extension other people who have died but are alive in Christ can intercede on behalf of the petitioner (John 11:21-25; Romans 8:38–39).
-Further, Revelation 8:4 mentions the prayers of the Saints ascending before God, and Jesus’ parable of the rich man and Lazarus in Luke 16:19–31 indicates that those who are “dead” can pray for the living.
-We also see this in 2 Maccabees 15:14–17 and in the Book of Enoch; while these books are considered apocryphal to many Protestants, this at the very least roots this practice in Jewish custom, which was carried over into the early Christian Church.
+Additionally, the Bible itself provides ample proof for the practice of intercessory prayer of the Saints.
+Because Christ intercedes at the right hand of God (Romans 8:34; Hebrews 7:25), by extension others who have died but are alive in Christ can intercede on behalf of the petitioner (John 11:21-25; Romans 8:38–39).
+Further, Revelation 8:4 mentions the prayers of the Saints ascending before God.
+And Jesus’ parable of the rich man and Lazarus in Luke 16:19–31 indicates that those who are “dead” can pray for the living.
+We also see this in 2 Maccabees 15:14–17 and in the Book of Enoch; while these books are considered apocryphal to many Protestants, this, at the very least, roots this practice in Jewish custom, which was carried over into the early Christian Church.

 Veneration, a way of showing delight for what God has done, is different from worship (Gr. latreia), the total giving over of the self to be united with God.
 In fact, we venerate one another every day, honoring each other as brothers and sisters created in the image of God.